Tom-Binoy/Tom-Binoy/README.md

 - 👋 Hi, I’m @Tom-Binoy
-- 👀 I’m interested in coding, Editing, Animating, Playing games, and Drawing.
+- 👀 I’m interested in coding(all kind of), Editing, Animating, Playing games, and Drawing.
-- 🌱 I’m currently learning Coding
+- 🌱 I already know a bunch stuff...
+But there's always more to explore.
-- 💞️ I’m looking to collaborate on 3D Animation...
+- 💞️ I can collaborate with anyone on any of the above skills
 - 📫 How to reach me tom2binoy@gmail.com

 <!---